Sygitech Blog

 • DevOps, and security teams each of them have their siloed system to communicate and perform.
-Without a combined system for engineering, DevOps, and security teams that can help to scale tasks and updates, time-to-market and launch delays are common issues.
+Without a unified system for engineering, DevOps, and security, scaling tasks and updates often causes launch delays.

 • Developers are using tools to do Application Security Testing (AST).
 As those are not integrated into the daily development environments, the whole process gets delayed and challenging to get done.